One heart attack every 10 minutes. One stroke every 9 minutes. This is the critical state of heart disease in Australia.

 Donors must be aged between 18 – 60 years, and not currently taking anti-clotting or anti-inflammatory medication, including aspirin and ibuprofen.
 We can accept some donors unable to give blood at the Australian Red Cross Blood Service, eg, if you previously lived in the UK.
 Contact us to find out more.

-Donors give 100 – 400ml of blood per donation, and will receive $10 per donation as reimbursement for travel/parking costs.
+Donors give 100 – 400ml of blood per donation, and will receive reimbursement for their travel.

 Donations are collected Monday – Friday, 8 – 10am at The Charles Perkins Centre, Building D17, John Hopkins Drive (off Missenden Rd), The University of Sydney, Camperdown.